 The first step was to empty out the North Parlor and Dining Room to create space for changing exhibitions that illuminate the region’s Black experience.
-First up in this space is Dr. Fiona Vernal’s A Home Away from Home: Greater Hartford’s West Indian Diaspora, which opened June 23, 2021 and will remain on view until the end of the year.
+First up in this space is Dr. Fiona Vernal’s A Home Away from Home: Greater Hartford’s West Indian Diaspora, which opened June 23, 2021 and will remain on view until summer 2022.

 In the rest of the Chaffee House, the period rooms will remain intact, reinterpreted through the new prototype exhibition Bound Together: Complexities of Black-White Relations in Early Windsor.
 The new exhibition explores themes such as work, privacy, family, and religion, and illustrates the complex network of relationships between Dr. Chaffee, his white family members, and the enslaved Africans who served them.

 As slave owners, the Chaffees were typical of Windsor’s elites.
 By 1776, about half of Connecticut’s doctors, lawyers, and professional people owned slaves.1 Therefore, the reinterpretation is set against the context of evolving notions of enslavement, gradual emancipation, and abolition throughout Windsor and Connecticut as a whole.